 The District uses collected data to understand past and present conditions of our lakes and the creek.
 The data helps inform the need for action by the District or other entities.
 The data collection program also allows the District to measure the success of past and/or ongoing implementation projects.
 Data is also given to other government agencies and the public so they can view water quality changes over time.

-The District compiles all monitoring data collected in a given year into our annual reports.
-Annual reports since 2012 can be found below:
+The District compiles all monitoring data collected in a given year into an annual monitoring report.

 How Can You Help?

 Various volunteer opportunities are available for people wanting to help protect water quality in the District.

 Volunteers in the CAMP program monitor the health of a lake within the District.
 Water samples are collected by boat twice a month from April through October.
 The data is used to see water quality trends and make lake management decisions.
 Training and equipment are provided.

 Citizen Lake Monitoring Program (CLMP)

 Volunteers in Citizen Lake Monitoring Program (CLMP) the measure water clarity twice a month using a Secchi disk.
 This program of the Minnesota Pollution Control Agency (MPCA) is less intensive than CAMP, and volunteers coordinate directly with the MPCA.
 For more information or to volunteer, visit: http://www.pca.state.mn.us/water/become-citizen-water-monitor

 River Watch is a hands-on environmental education program for youth.
 Groups assess the health of Nine Mile Creek by identifying and quantifying the stream’s biological community.
 Youth collect macroinvertebrates (small aquatic organisms) from the creek and then identify them in a lab setting.
 The program is available to school classes and youth groups.